netgo-software/sonar-plugins/README.md

 *   Java 8

 ## Installation
-Run `mvn package` and copy the output JAR file into `extensions\plugins` directory inside of SonarQube.
-Tested with SonarQube 5.2 runnig on Java 8.
+* Download the [latest release](https://github.com/arxes-tolina/sonar-plugins/releases/latest)'s plugin jar and put it into the `extensions\plugins` folder of your SonarQube instance.
+* Restart SonarQube.
+* Add the rules to your quality profile.

 ## Changelog